 While the pandemic first took many of us by surprise, we know much better what to expect by now.
-All this pandemic ‘experience’ makes it easier to adapt to changes, like the potential re-closure of schools and businesses.
+All this pandemic ‘experience’ makes it easier to adapt to changes.
 So, you likely already have a plan in place.

 It may be reassuring to remember some of the hard-won lessons of the past year.
 And to focus on things you can continue to do to keep yourself, your family and community members safe.